armakuni/fidelity-docker-workshop/exercise-3/README.md

 CMD gunicorn --bind 0.0.0.0:5000 web.app:app
 ```

-Now we have a production ready containerised app, ready to be run!
+Now we have a production ready containerised app, however lets change our `app.py` message to see something different, then we are ready to run!
 Perform a build and run, no new CLI commands necessary where multistage builds are concerned.

 > NOTE: running into issues with your `build` command, try with extra params at the end `--progress plain --no-cache` to have a simpler step by step output and enforcing no docker caching to take place rebuilding the entirety of your image